Blog

 9. Meta (Facebook)

-Facebook is where React Native was born.
-Meta's engineering team originally created the framework to solve their own cross-platform challenges, and they continue to use it extensively.
+Facebook is where the framework was born.
+Meta's engineering team created it to solve their own cross-platform challenges, and they continue to use it extensively.

-React Native powers parts of Facebook Marketplace, Messenger Desktop, Ads Manager, the Meta Quest app, and internal tools.
-The Facebook Events Dashboard was one of the first features rebuilt in React Native, and startup time was twice as fast compared to the native version.
+The framework powers parts of Facebook Marketplace, Messenger Desktop, Ads Manager, the Meta Quest app, and internal tools.
+The Events Dashboard was one of the first features rebuilt, and startup time was twice as fast compared to the native version.

 Results: